Adversarial Versus Inquisitorial Testimony

 An arbiter can decide a case on the basis of his priors, or the two parties to the conflict may present further evidence.
 The parties may misrepresent evidence in their favor at a cost.
-At quilibrium the two parties never testify together.
-When theevidence is much in favor of one party, this party testifies.
+At equilibrium the two parties never testify together.
+When the evidence is much in favor of one party, this party testifies.
 When the evidence is close to the prior mean, no party testifies.
-We compare this outcome under a purely adversarial procedure with the outcome under a purely inquisitorial procedure (Emons and Fluet 2009).
-We provide sufficient conditions on when one procedure is better than the other one.
+We compare this outcome under a purely adversarial procedure with the outcome under a purely inquisitorial procedure where it is for the arbiter to decide how much testimony he wants to hear.

 JEL Classification: D82, K41, K42